If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • In America, the small New 3DS received a limited, delayed release.

-• In China, only the old 3DS XL was launched, with iQue being absorbed and closed by Nintendo in 2013.
-These systems also support Taiwanese software.
+• In China, only the old 3DS XL was launched, with iQue being absorbed by Nintendo in 2013.
+Some Taiwan-region games can also be played on China-region consoles in Simplified Chinese.

 • In Taiwan, only the original 3DS and XL were released... twice!